MartinPellizzer/terrawhisper-compiler/articles/acorus-calamus/botany/morphology.md

 The seeds' outer coat is brown in color, characterized by a smooth texture and a relatively thin thickness.
 This outer coat is impermeable to water, which helps protect the inner seed contents.
 The seed's hilum, or the scar where it was attached to the fruit, is linear and positioned along the length of the seed.

 Within the seed, there is a straight embryo that is centrally located within the endosperm.
 The presence of endosperm, the protective seed coat, and the central embryo are essential characteristics for the successful development and germination of Acorus calamus seeds.

+The following table shows in detail the morphological characteristics of Acorus calamus seeds.

 | Characteristic | Description |
 | --- | --- |